 - Acclimate for a minimum of 72 hours.
-If you are in a very humid or very dry environment (Florida and Nevada: We’re talking to you!) you may want to wait up to 10 days.
+If you are in a very humid or arid environment (Florida and Nevada: We’re talking to you!), you may want to wait up to 10 days.

 Maintaining Hardwood Floors and Indoor Humidity